MikeLeeDeveloper/SampleCode/C#/PrintVehicleInventory/ReadMe.txt

 *Note:
 	Program will create file VehicleReport.xlsx in the SourceCode\bin\Debug\Export directory.
-Github doesn't allow .XLSX extensions to be uploaded so I've placed VehicleReport_OwnedVehicles.csv and VehicleReport_Jay_Leno.csv in the directory
+Github doesn't allow .XLSX extensions to be displayed so I've also placed VehicleReport_OwnedVehicles.csv and VehicleReport_Jay_Leno.csv in the
-	to represent the named sheets within VehicleReport.xlsx.
+	directory to represent the named sheets within VehicleReport.xlsx.